List of DC Comics characters: H: Hawkman villain

 This Headhunter was a warrior shaman who used Nth Metal weapons.
 He developed a particular fascination with Hawkman, to the point of reanimating the bones of his previous incarnations.

 Headhunter in other media

 The mercenary incarnation of Headhunter appears in the fifth season of Gotham, portrayed by Kyle Terry.
 This version, also known as Wendell, temporarily replaced Victor Zsasz as Penguin's security counsel before Wendell was seemingly killed for his incompetence.
 He is later revealed to have survived after joining forces with Zsasz to fulfill a contract for Sofia Falcone in her gang war against the Penguin.

 Heatstroke

-Heatstroke is a character appearing in American comic books published by DC Comics.

-Joanne is a member of the Masters of Disaster who possesses pyrokinesis.
+Heatstroke is a member of the Masters of Disaster who possesses pyrokinesis.

 Heatstroke in other media

 A genderbent incarnation of Heatstroke named Joe appears in Black Lightning, portrayed by Esteban Cueto.
 This version is an inmate who gained his powers through an A.S.A. experiment called "Project Masters of Disaster".
 While fighting Black Lightning and Thunder, Heatstroke is killed by Latavius "Lala" Johnson.